danwsz/bayesian_ml/README.md

-# Bayesian-ML---MVA
+# Bayesian-ML--- MVA

 # PAC-Bayes VAE: Statistical Guarantees for Variational Autoencoders

 ## Overview
-This repository contains an implementation of the code from the paper **"Statistical Guarantees for Variational Autoencoders using PAC-Bayesian Theory"**.
+This repository contains an implementation of the code from the paper **"Statistical Guarantees for Variational Autoencoders using PAC-Bayesian Theory"** by Sokhna Diarra Mbacke, Florence Clerc and Pascal Germain.

-We have based our work on the original implementation provided by the authors at: [https://github.com/diarra2339/pac-bayes-vae](https://github.com/diarra2339/pac-bayes-vae) and have carefully adjusted it to incorporate improvements.
+We have based our work on the original implementation provided by the authors at: [https://github.com/diarra2339/pac-bayes-vae](https://github.com/diarra2339/pac-bayes-vae) and have carefully adjusted it and incorporate improvements.

 ## Contribution
 Our main contribution is the implementation of an enhanced approach using the **mixture prior**.
-We have restructured and modified the original code to better capture the benefits of this approach.

 The **`contribution/`** folder contains the same files as the original implementation, but with our improvements incorporated.

 ## Installation & Usage